-- Displayed clearly with no room for error - the person needs to know what they are agreeing to
+- Displayed clearly with no room for error.
+The person needs to know what they are agreeing to.

 - Show a positive expression of choice, with a prominent statement signifying agreement.
-Opting in cannot be inferred by silence, pre-ticked boxes or inactivity.
+Opting-in cannot be inferred by silence, pre-ticked boxes or inactivity.

-Under the GDPR, consent is:
+Under GDPR, consent is defined as:

 “Freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her” (Article 4(11)

-Let's break this down into jargon free chunks.
+Let's break this down into jargon-free chunks:

 Fairly standard, here.
 It is both unethical and illegal for companies to force, coerce or otherwise acquire consent against an individual’s will.

 In fact, GDPR now clarifies that consent will not be freely given if: